IQSS/datafest/multiple_approaches_combining_data/01_intro_to_structured_data.md

 > |MSK-4|1932-01-14|-48.87|-123.4|Valentina|Roerich|sal|22.5|
 >
 > Turn to your neighbor, and talk about how you can break up this data into groups, and how would you represent the data within those groups?

+***
+*Materials used in these lessons are derived predominantly from Software Carpentry's Databases and SQL lessons, which have been released under the Creative Commons Attribution license (CC BY 4.0).
+Small portions were also derived from Data Carpentry's SQL for Ecology lessons, which have been released under the Creative Commons Attribution license (CC BY 4.0).*